Itsmewho/auction/readme.md

 #

     If comfortable with CRUD-operations.
-    Start working with more with API's and data collection.
+    Start working more with API's and data collection.
+    - Financial data!

 #